pboivin/flou/README.md

 An implementation of the Medium-style progressive image loading technique.

-This package provides a simple wrapper around PHP's Imagick class to generate scaled-down, blurry versions of your images.
+This package provides a simple wrapper around the [Imagine library](https://github.com/avalanche123/Imagine) to generate scaled-down, blurry versions of your images.
 These compressed images are used as temporary placeholders while the browser is loading the original images.

 A thin front-end layer is provided: a simple ES5/UMD module and a few lines of